-According to the property of $A_0(\omega)$ and $c$, we can choose different values of $c$ to keep the oscillation amplitude of the Matsuoka oscillator at different levels.
-One previous work \cite{wang2017central} has shown that the oscillation amplitude of the Matsuoka oscillator can be used to adjust the serpentine locomotion velocity of a rigid snake robot in a different environment with different friction coefficients.
-This result inspires us to use $c$ to adapt the locomotion speed of the soft snake robot to a different environment with various contact surfaces.
-If this holds true for most contact surfaces in practice, we will have a tool for the sim-to-real problem of our soft snake robot from the biomimic point of view, instead of fully relying on the environment-based approaches such as domain randomization or other data augmentation methods, which are computationally expensive.
+According to the relation between $A_0$ and $c$, we can use $c$ to keep the oscillation amplitude of the Matsuoka oscillator at different levels.
+One previous work \cite{wang2017central} has shown that the oscillation amplitude of the Matsuoka oscillator can be used to improve the slithering locomotion velocity of a rigid snake robot in different environments with different friction coefficients.
+Hence, we can use $c$ to adapt the body undulation amplitude of the soft snake robot to different environments with various contact properties.
+With this approach, we can improve the sim-to-real performance of an RL snake controller by tuning its signal amplitude, instead of relying on the environment-based methods such as domain randomization \cite{tobin2017domain} or other data augmentation techniques, which are computationally expensive.

-In the later part of this paper, our experiment results (see Section~\ref{sec:focsin2real}) will show that this approach can naturally improve the sim-to-real performance by constraining the oscillating patterns of the Matsuoka CPG system.
+In the later part of this paper, our experiment results (see Section~\ref{sec:focsin2real}) verify the merit of $c$ in improving the sim-to-real performance of our snake locomotion controller.